zenprotocol/explorer/README.md

 6. Start caching the db or copy the staging db
    - **Option 1** - run the worker to cache your db
       1. `docker-compose exec web sh`
-      2. `node worker/worker.js` - start the worker
+      2. `node worker` - start the worker
       3. let it work
    - **Option 2** - copy the db from staging
       1. Follow the steps in [Heroku to local](#heroku-to-local)